Have questions about adoption in BC? We can help! Talk with us now using our online live chat.

 BC's Ministry of Children and Family Development (MCFD) Adopt BC Kids program helps to place children who are in foster care and available for adoption.

-For a variety of reasons parents may find themselves unable to provide adequate care for their children.
+For a variety of reasons, parents may find themselves unable to provide adequate care for their children.
 When this occurs the Ministry may need to take temporary responsibility for these children.
-At any given time there are approximately 8,000 children in temporary or permanent care of MCFD.
-Generally 50% of these children will return to their families.
-The remaining children and youth receive continuining custody orders (CCO) and remain in the permanent care of the Ministry.
+At any given time there are approximately 5,500 children in the temporary or permanent care of MCFD.
+Generally, at least 50% of these children will return to their families.
+The remaining children and youth receive continuing custody orders (CCO) and remain in the permanent care of the Ministry.

 These children are in care through no fault of their own.
-Some have been in care a short time, others have experienced years of coming in and out of care and/or multiple moves.
-Most of these children are between the ages of 2 and 18.
-Approximately 50% are Aboriginal, and more than 50% need to be placed with their siblings.
+Some have been in care for a short time, while others have experienced years of coming in and out of care and/or multiple moves.
+Most of these children are between the ages of 5 and 18.
+Approximately 50% are Indigenous, and more than 50% need to be placed with their siblings.
 All the children have placement and parenting considerations as a result of their life experiences.

 Local agency infant programs facilitate the voluntary placement of infants born in BC by the birth parents.
 Children placed through this program are thought to be at lower risk of prenatal exposure to drugs or alcohol.
 Most local infant adoptions involve a level of openness with birth family.
 Birth parents choose an approved adoptive family with the support of an agency social worker.